Search

 We Often Unintentionally Put Ourselves Last

-Even when we’re pretty good at self-care, it’s easy to get busy and put ourselves on the backburner.
+Even when we are pretty good at self-care, it is easy to get busy and put ourselves on the back burner.

 In the busyness of life, self-care often slides quietly down the priority list.
-Yet these mindful moments of self-care are not just “nice to have”—they are protective, restorative, and essential for long-term wellbeing.
+Yet these mindful moments of self-care are not just “nice to have” – they are protective, restorative and essential for long-term wellbeing and mental health.

-The good news?
-Many of the most effective self-care practices are simple, free, and grounded in everyday experiences.
+The good news is that many of the most effective self-care practices are simple, free, and grounded in everyday experiences.

 Why Mindful Self-Care Matters